SIPU: Fueling Soldering Machine Rise with Precision & Automation

 Soldering Iron

-A soldering iron is simple and easy to use.
-You plug it in, wait for it to heat up, and then touch the tip to the metal and solder.
-You can use it for:
+A soldering iron is simple and easy to operate: just plug it in, wait for it to heat up, then touch the tip to the metal and solder.
+It’s ideal for tasks like prototyping new gadgets, fixing broken wires, and making small batches of products—you control the amount of solder used and its placement, which makes it perfect for delicate, precise work.

 Soldering Gun